hanieh-hassanzadeh/behavioral-cloning/README.md

 The architecture of the model is summarize in the bellow image:
 ![architecture](https://github.com/hanieh-hassanzadeh/behavioral-cloning/blob/master/Images/architecture1.png)

-This architecture is define in `create_model.py`.
+This architecture is defined in `create_model.py`.
 The variables needed to build the model are also included in this file; namely:

 ```
 number_of_epochs = 15